vanimittal1304/Django_Event_Management/README.md

 The application provides the following API endpoints:

 - `/admin`: To access admin panel.
-- `/api/upcoming-events`: GET request to fetch a list of upcoming events.
-- `/api/filter-events`: GET request to filter events based on categories, tags, date, or location.
-- `/api/event-details/<event_id>`: GET request to get details of a specific event.
-- `/api/register`: POST request to register for an event.
-- `/api/rsvp/<event_id>`: POST request to RSVP for an event.
-- `/api/registration-history`: GET request to fetch the registration history of the authenticated user.

 For detailed API documentation, refer to the [API documentation file](API_DOCUMENTATION.md).